MartinsSilva/transon/README.md

 //takes all the data from the table
 $data = $database->findAll("your table");

-//converts your data returned from the table in simple JSON from a Prequel method
+//converts your data returned from the table in simple JSON from a transon method
 $jsonEncode = $prequel->convert_json($data);

 //shows the data on the screen